joyent/restdown/README.md

 2. Run it through `restdown` and out pops (a) "api.html", fairly light semantic HTML5 for your API; and (b) "api.json", a JSON representation of your API.

-        $ restdown api.restdown
+        $ restdown -m STATICDIR api.restdown

-3. Set it up for however you serve static content so that "./media" relative to your "api.html" file is a copy of or points to "brand/api.no.de".
+   where "STATICDIR" is a path to your static content served dir.

-You should now have pretty decent looking REST API docs, looking something like
+You should now have pretty decent looking REST API docs.
-<https://api.no.de> (this style might have diverged since the time of this
-writing).